 Let’s Take it Step by Step

-Ordinarily, I would say that designing a budget would come first.
+Ordinarily, I would say that designing a budget would come first when learning basic finances for homemakers.
 But before we get to the part of learning how to design a budget, we may want to take a quick step back and know ahead of time where we may be able to either cut our expenses or bring in additional income.

 Once we learn how to do that, then making our budget will come easier.
 Why, you ask?
 Because the first step of creating a budget is listing out your income and expenses.
 The second step is finding ways to cut those expenses to turn that bottom line from pink (or a siren-warning red) to a nice, deep black.

-In the next post, I will teach you how to create a budget.
+In the next post in the Basic Finances for Homemakers series, I will teach you how to create a budget.
 But for now, let’s take a look at ways to cut those expenses.

 The Basic Finances for Homemakers

 Most of you already know the simple tricks.
 Start with your utilities.
 Hang your clothes on the line (weather permitting) instead of running a dryer.
 Turn lights off in rooms that are not in use.
 Turn your thermostat up or down by at least 5 to 10 degrees.

 But there are other ways you can integrate basic finances for homemakers and save a bit of money.